Spain's banks face uphill battle despite dramatic profits boost

 "It's been more difficult to grow credit than we expected," Bankinter CFO Gloria Ortiz acknowledged to analysts on a conference call, sentiments echoed by Bankia's second most senior official Jose Sevilla at a news conference.

-Despite the bleak conditions, the Spanish bank bosses sounded a note of confidence, with Caixa chief financial officer Gonzalo Gortazar stating that net interest income was stabilizing and would begin recovering next year.
+Despite the bleak conditions, the Spanish bank bosses sounded a note of confidence, with Caixa chief financial officer Gonzalo Gortazar stating that net interest income was stabilising and would begin recovering next year.

 Sabadell's Guardiola was more colourful, telling investors the bank had "hit rock bottom already" and Sabadell believed its results would "explode" over the coming months.